willarliss/willarliss.github.io/README.md

 ### Markov Decision Process Tic-Tac-Toe

 A simple tic-tac-toe reinforcement learning environment.
-Tic-tac-toe is framed as a simple Markov decision process.
-An agent interacts with the board and maintains a dictionary of board states, actions, and outcomes.
-Through self-play, the agent learns to select optimal actions to win the game. [[Link]](https://github.com/willarliss/TicTacToe-Learning)
+Tic-tac-toe is framed as a Markov decision process, allowing an agent to interact with the board.
+The agent maintains a dictionary of board states, actions, and outcomes and learns the winning policy through self-play. [[Link]](https://github.com/willarliss/TicTacToe-Learning)

 ### Markov Chain Text Generator